jxnwrxght/AI-Assisted-Missed-Call-Recovery-System-for-Service-Businesses/README.md

 ---

+## Results at a Glance

+- Automated missed-call follow-up
+- Automated missed-text engagement
+- Structured customer information capture
+- Automatic lead logging
+- Contractor notification workflow
+- Reduced risk of losing inbound opportunities

 ## Customer Capture Workflow

 ![Customer Intake Workflow](Customer%20Capture%20System_Customer%20Intake%20Workflow.png)

 ---

-## Current Status

-Proof-of-concept implementation completed and tested using simulated customer inquiries and workflow automation.

-Key Capabilities:

-* Missed call detection
-* Automated SMS follow-up
-* AI-assisted customer responses
-* Lead logging
-* Owner notifications
-* Basic CRM integration

-This project demonstrates how automation can help service businesses stay responsive even when business owners are unavailable to answer calls and texts in real time.

----

-## Background
+## Background & Problem

-Through conversations with local service contractors, I noticed a common challenge: most spend the majority of their day performing the actual work rather than sitting behind a desk.

-Whether they're on a roof, inside an attic, driving between jobs, or meeting with customers, there are long periods where answering calls and responding to texts simply isn't possible.
+Through conversations with local service contractors, I noticed a common challenge: most spend the majority of their day busy working.
+Whether on a roof, inside an attic, working on plumbing, or meeting with customers, there are long periods where answering calls and responding to texts simply isn't possible.

-The issue isn't a lack of responsiveness.
-It's that contractors are often busy performing the work itself when new inquiries arrive.

 During that time, potential customers are often left waiting for a response.
 Many will contact multiple contractors at once and move on to whoever replies first.

+The challenge is preventing interested customers from slipping through the cracks while the contractor is busy serving existing customers.

 I wanted to explore whether AI and automation could help bridge that gap by responding immediately, collecting basic information, and keeping the conversation alive until the contractor becomes available.

----

-## Problem

-For many service businesses, speed matters.

-When a homeowner has a broken air conditioner, leaking pipe, electrical issue, or emergency repair, they often contact several businesses at the same time.

-If a contractor misses a call or cannot respond to a text quickly, the opportunity may be lost before they even have a chance to call back.

-The challenge isn't generating more leads.

-The challenge is preventing interested customers from slipping through the cracks while the contractor is busy serving existing customers.

 ---